Detroit man sues women who allegedly called police on him for 'gardening while black'

 The judge said the women "should be sitting at the defendant's table for stalking and harassment charges," not Peeples.

-“From the bottom of my heart, I believe race was a motivating factor and an injustice has been done to this man,” Bryant said.
+“From the bottom of my heart, I believe race was a motivating factor and an injustice has been done to this man,” the judge said.

 The lawsuit claims that Peeples suffered economic injury, including lost job opportunities and canceled contracts, because of the charges.
-He is seeking $300,000 in damages, as well as attorney fees and other costs.
+He is seeking $300,000 in damages, as well as attorneys' fees and other costs.

-Peeples told NBC News on Tuesday that he didn't garden at the park during the trial and is now happy to be back at work doing what's important — maintaining the park and teaching children the value of horticulture.
+Peeples said Tuesday that he didn't garden at the park during the trial and is now happy to be back at work doing what's important — maintaining the park and teaching children the value of horticulture.

 "Since the trial went the way that it went, it actually has been a positive by bringing light to what I’m doing in the community," he said.